Cobblestone Throat: Pictures, Causes, Symptoms, Risks & Treatment

 cobblestone in the throat has a pebble-like appearance.
 The bumps may look red,

 inflamed, or irritated.
-You will probably have a sore
+You will likely to have a sore

 Other symptoms depend on causative agents or reasons for your